Science News YouTube channel thumbnail

 Which YouTube channels are most similar to Science News?

-Science News's biggest YouTube competitors are TED-Ed (22.4M subscribers, 83% match), BBC Earth (14.3M subscribers, 74% match), and CrashCourse (16.9M subscribers, 69% match).
-They share a focus on educational science and explanatory content aimed at broad audiences.
+Science News's biggest YouTube competitors are TED-Ed (22.4M subscribers, 83% match) and BBC Earth (14.3M subscribers, 74% match) and CrashCourse (16.9M subscribers, 69% match).
+They share a focus on educational, science-related content presented in accessible formats for a broad audience.

 What type of content does Science News make?